Amenability, connected components, and definable actions: Introduction

-In Subsection \ref{section: main results on components}, we will prove Conjecture \ref{conjecture: Conjecture 0.4 of KrPi} in full generality (see Corollary \ref{corollary: main conjecture from KrPi}).
 Similarly to \cite{KrPi}, the proof is based on the Massicot-Wagner argument from \cite{MaWa}, but here we use {\em means} on certain lattices instead of measures on Boolean algebras.
-Moreover, in Subsection \ref{Subsection 2.3}, we give a less numerical variant of the argument from \cite{MaWa}, using a general notion of largeness, discussed in Subsection \ref{Subsection 2.2}, which coincides with non-forking in stable theories and seems interesting also outside stable context.
-In fact, using these arguments, we obtain in Subsection \ref{section: main results on components} much more general results (namely, Theorems \ref{theorem: c4} and \ref{theorem: indeed c4}) than Conjecture \ref{conjecture: Conjecture 0.4 of KrPi}, which do not assume any topology on $G(M)$.
-All of this also requires some extension results concerning pre-means, means, and measures --- established in Subsections \ref{Subsection 2.4} and \ref{subsection: means and measures} --- which may prove to be useful also in other situations.
+Moreover, in Subsection \ref{Subsection 2.3}, we give a less numerical variant of the argument from \cite{MaWa}, using a general notion of largeness, discussed in Subsection \ref{Subsection 2.2}, which coincides with non-forking in stable theories and seems interesting also outside the stable context.
+It is new and essential in the proofs of our main results that we work here in the category of $\bigvee$-positively definable sets.
+The proofs of the main results also require some extension results concerning pre-means, means, and measures --- established in Subsections \ref{Subsection 2.4} and \ref{subsection: means and measures} --- which additionally yield several corollaries concerning model-theoretic ``absoluteness'' (e.g. the existence of a $G(M)$-invariant, Borel probability measure on $S_{G/H}(M)$ does not depend on the choice of the model $M$) and may prove to be useful also in other situations.
 In Subsection \ref{Subsection 2.5}, we apply these kind of arguments to topological groups equipped with the so-called {\em $\bigvee$-definable group topologies} (including group topologies induced by type-definable subgroups as well as uniformly definable group topologies).
 The key property of a $\bigvee$-definable group topology on a $\emptyset$-definable group $G$ is that for any model $M$ the group $G(M)$ is also a topological group.
 We prove (using our version of the Massicot-Wagner theorem) that the existence of a left-invariant mean on the lattice of closed, type-definable subsets of the group $G=G(M^*)$ (where $M^*\succ M$ is a monster model and $G$ is a $\emptyset$-definable group) equipped with a $\bigvee$-definable group topology, such that the projections of closed, type-definable sets are closed, implies that $\cl(G^{00}_M)=\cl(G^{000}_M)$, where $\cl$ denotes closure with respect to the $\bigvee$-definable topology; this is Proposition \ref{proposition: normal2}.